voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     print(same_sample is sample)
     # True

-More ways of accessing samples are provided through a |DatasetView| described below.
+You can :ref:`use DatasetViews <using-dataset-views>` to perform more sophisticated operations on samples like searching, filtering, sorting, and slicing.

-Removing samples from a Dataset
+Removing samples from a dataset
 -------------------------------

 Samples can be removed from a |Dataset| through their ID, either one at a